luuquanghaison/nextflow-notes-nik/README.md

 git clone git@github.com:UBC-Stat-ML/nextflow-notes.git
 cd nextflow-notes
 ```
+Note that to run `git` you might need to run `module load git`.
+To avoid having to do this every time, add it to your `.bashrc` file.

 - We can now start the script (ignore "failed to retrieve queue status" messages)

 ```